-iii.
-"Federal loan or Federally assisted financing" includes any loan made directly or guaranteed/insured by any Federal agency, any unreimbursed advance payments under 8(a) or similar programs operated by any Federal agency, federally-backed student loans and disaster loans (excluding any amount forgiven as a condition of the loan at the time of origination).
+- iii.
+"Federal loan or federally-assisted financing" includes any loan made directly or guaranteed/insured by any Federal agency, any unreimbursed advance payments under 8(a) or similar programs operated by any Federal agency, and federally-backed student loans.
 It does not include unpaid/delinquent taxes, any loss incurred by the Federal Deposit Insurance Corporation (FDIC) when it sells a loan at a discount, or any loan purchased, held or securitized by Fannie Mae or Freddie Mac.

-c) These rules apply to:

-- i.
+For the purposes of Delinquent Federal Debt, "Federal loan or federally-assisted financing" does not include disaster loans, but for the purposes of Prior Loss, it includes disaster loans. - c.
+These rules apply to: - i.
 The Applicant that incurred the Delinquent Federal Debt or caused the Prior Loss (either directly or as a guarantor); - ii.
 Any business owned, operated or controlled by the Applicant or by an Associate of the Applicant that incurred the Delinquent Federal Debt or caused the Prior Loss (either directly or as a guarantor); and - iii.
-For Delinquent Federal Debt only, any individual or entity who will be guaranteeing the loan. - d) CDCs are responsible for checking the Credit Alert Verification Reporting System (CAIVRS) to determine if any of the individuals or businesses identified in paragraph c) immediately above has a Delinquent Federal Debt or Prior Loss. - i.
+For Delinquent Federal Debt only, any individual or entity who will be guaranteeing the loan for the Applicant. - d.
+CDCs are responsible for checking the Credit Alert Verification Reporting System (CAIVRS) to determine if any of the individuals or businesses identified in paragraph c) immediately above has a Delinquent Federal Debt or Prior Loss. - i.
 CAIVRS allows the CDC to enter multiple Tax ID numbers (either SSN or EIN) to search for an outstanding Delinquent Federal Debt in connection with a loan application. - ii.
-CDCs may access CAIVRS at https://entp.hud.gov/caivrs/public/home.html e) Waiver Requests:
+CDCs may access CAIVRS at https://entp.hud.gov/caivrs/public/home.html - e.
+Waiver Requests: - i.

-- i.
 When there are compelling circumstances, the CDC may send a written request for a waiver to the SLPC.
-CDCs may submit these requests at preapplication for an eligibility determination.
+CDCs may submit these requests at pre-application for an eligibility determination.
 The CDC must identify the Delinquent Federal Debt or Prior Loss to the Government, explain the relationship of the Small Business Applicant to the individual or business causing the delinquency or prior loss and the circumstances justifying the waiver. - ii.
 For Delinquent Federal Debt, the Chief Financial Officer (CFO) (who may only delegate this authority to the Deputy Chief Financial Officer) will make the final decision on the request. - iii.
-For Prior Loss to the Government, the D/FA or designee will make the final decision on the request. - f) If the Delinquent Federal Debt or Prior Loss to the Government is fully satisfied, the application can be processed without a waiver from the CFO or D/FA, including under a CDC's delegated authority.
-The CDC must document its file as to how the debt or loss has been fully satisfied. - g) All CDCs must inform the Applicant that if the small business defaults on the SBA-guaranteed loan and SBA suffers a loss, the names of the small business and the guarantors of the SBA-guaranteed loan will be referred for listing in the CAIVRS database, which may affect their eligibility for further financial assistance.

-17. Businesses Primarily Engaged in Political or Lobbying Activities (13 CFR § 120.110(r))
+For Prior Loss to the Government, the D/FA or designee will make the final decision on the request.

+- f.
+If the Delinquent Federal Debt or Prior Loss to the Government is fully satisfied, the application can be processed without a waiver from the CFO or D/FA, including under a CDC's delegated authority.
+The CDC must document its file as to how the debt or loss has been fully satisfied. - g.
+All CDCs must inform the Applicant that if the small business defaults on the SBAguaranteed loan and SBA suffers a loss, the names of the small business and the guarantors of the SBA-guaranteed loan will be referred for listing in the CAIVRS database, which may affect their eligibility for further financial assistance from SBA or other Federal agencies or departments. - 17.
+Businesses Primarily Engaged in Political or Lobbying Activities (13 CFR § 120.110(r))